 - Coordinate payments.
 Many of the trips that get planned, whether they are a church-wide mission trip, a youth ministry camp, or an offsite volunteer training, require a registration and payments.
 By planning early, it allows participants to schedule and plan financially as well as with their calendars.

 - Build momentum.
 For an upcoming mission trip, you may want to have multiple meetings to prepare the group for the work or experience they will have.
 Each meeting builds excitement for the upcoming opportunity.
 Each meeting prepares their hearts and minds for what’s to come.
 Each meeting the Holy Spirit nudges us closer to those we will serve.
 These are momentum building meetings that will help the trip into the memory maker it deserves to be.

-With a little time and attention, the summer calendar can be scheduled, dates set, plans made and free you up to focus on the ministry this week, while avoiding the rush and anxiety that is guaranteed to take place if you wait until spring.
+With a little time and attention, the summer calendar can be scheduled, dates set, plans made, and you’re freed up to focus on the ministry this week, while avoiding the rush and anxiety that is guaranteed to take place if you wait until spring.